rpurinton/architect/README.md

 ## Best Practices

-- Keep your Discord bot token confidential; do not commit `.env` to repositories.
+- Keep your Discord app token confidential; do not commit `.env` to repositories.
 - Run as a non-root user for security.
 - Regularly update dependencies and upstream code.
 - Write tests for command and event handlers as complexity grows.